mikaimee/BudgetUp/README.md

 ## Currently Working On

-📈 **Additional Insights:** We are adding more charts and insights to give you a better view of your financial data.
+📈 **Additional Insights:** I am adding more charts and insights to give you a better view of your financial data.